Organic Food Market in India — Prices, Buyers, and Export

 Institutional buyers: Hotel chains, hospital canteens, corporate cafeterias, and premium school midday meal programs are emerging institutional buyers.
 They require consistent quality, volume, and FSSAI compliance alongside organic certification.
 Approach through FPO sales teams rather than individually.

-Price Premiums by Crop
+What Are the Price Premiums by Organic Crop?

 Price premiums vary by crop, market, and season.
 Typical organic premium ranges (farmgate or farm-gate-equivalent, 2024–25):